Joe D’Orazio was born on the 27th July 1922 in Bermondsey,

 ( Catweazle and Joe doing their charity work)

 ( Joe and Max Ward))

-In 1990, as Joe celebrated his 90th Birthday year, The Reunion and Steve Grey in particular, commissioned a sketch drawing by a celebrated artist depicting some of the great mans achievements in gratitude for everything that he has done for the community.
+In 1990 the Reunion and Steve Grey in particular, commissioned a sketch drawing by a celebrated artist depicting some of the great mans achievements in gratitude for everything that he has done for the community.

 A rather lesser known facet of the great mans unending list of talents, is that Joe D’Orazio is an accomplished artist/painter, selling a lot of his art work in exhibitions, with the rewarding result of him being recruited many years ago by the Teachers of Crispin House, an Adult Training Centre for the mentally handicapped in Bermondsey, and where he worked full-time for over a decade.He surprised everyone, not only by teaching severely handicapped people to paint, but also exhibiting their work and selling a number of paintings.
 Joe’s students have exhibited at South London Gallery in the Park, Southwark, The Stock Exchange, St Johns, Piccadilly, Royal College of Art, The New Cross Art House, and Southwark Cathedral.
 Joe is constantly asked by Handicapped schools all over London to give art seminars .He was originally introduced to this rewarding work by the great Steve Grey , who has also shared a lifetime career in the care Business.

 ( Joe's lifesize portrait of Big Bruno Elrington)

 (Wrestling stars turn out for charity match)